Skip to Content

 Employment gap concerns in the UK

-This disparity highlights the need for greater awareness, accessibility, and inclusive practices to ensure that individuals with hearing impairments have equal opportunities, without facing discrimination, for meaningful and gainful employment.
+This disparity highlights the need for greater awareness, accessibility, and inclusive practices to ensure that those with hearing impairments have equal opportunities, without facing discrimination, for meaningful and gainful employment.

 Hearing loss can limit earning potential and career advancement and have a notable financial impact, statistically resulting in lower-income households.
 Deaf people and those with hearing loss are also overrepresented in lower-status, lower-paid occupations.
 These factors can lead to financial stress for those affected.